ne.gif (2791 bytes) NE582 Monte Carlo

 2. x=SQRT(32*squiggle+4)

-Return to Course Outline © 2008 by Ronald E. Pevey.
+Return to Course Outline © Ronald E. Pevey.
 All rights reserved.